hamlett-neil-ur/BizStratTopicAnalysis/README.md

 ## Information Structure of the Problem.

+Data-analytics projects such as this benefit from an understanding of the source of the data under investigation <a href="#Coveney2016">[Coveney2016]</a>.
+The following discussion considers two facets.
+First, the structure of prominent business-strategy themes is considered.
+Next, the epistemic structure of the data is discussed.
+Insight into these facets influences the details of the approach.

 ### Prominent business-strategy themes.

 <img width="600" align = "right" src="./graphics/201011 Thematic Structure.svg.png" alt="High-level thematic structure">

-The figure to the right contains a high-level summary of selected prominent themes in the business-strategy literature.
+The figure to the right contains a high-level graphical summary of selected prominent themes in the business-strategy literature.
 This depiction is by no means comprehensive.
 It lists those considered in this work.
 It also indicates how they are interrelated.

+Business strategy focused substantially on economic efficiency beginning in the late 19th Century and continuing through about the 1970s [Burton1980], <a href="#Stewart2009">[Stewart2009]</a>.
+Operational efficiency was presumed to be the key determinant of marketplace success.

+More sophisticated points of view began to emerge in the 1970s.
+M. Porter observed that offering distinction can beat efficiency-based price advantages <a href="#Porter1979">[Porter1979]</a>.
+Porter's Competitive-Advantage framework explained things in terms of marketplace positioning and industry structure.
+Approximately fifteen years later, C. Christensen, one of Porter's students, explained how price advantage can beat other distinctions <a href="#Christensen1995">[Christensen1995]</a>, <a href="#Christensen2015">[Christensen2015]</a>.
+This later framework became popularly known as "Disruptive Innovation".

+An organizational-competency perspective began to emerge during the late 1990s.